DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 supported.
 However, since sending messages (not requests) does not involve an IPC thread, sending messages while processing another message or request is supported.

+Asynchronous request callbacks may be triggered either from IPC thread or from interrupt thread, depending on whether the request has timed out.
+It is therefore suggested to avoid waiting for interrupt-based events (such as alarms) inside asynchronous IPC request callbacks.
+This limitation does not apply to messages or synchronous requests.

 If callbacks spend a long time processing the incoming requests, the requestor might time out, so setting the right timeout value on the requestor side is